RMDInc/LunaH_XC_FSW/README.md

 - Version 5.51 This version has new BOOT files for the HSFL FSW.
 They have the High Voltage and I2C code for the module temperatue sensor commented out.
 This will allow for the code to be tested and run without the need for an analog board to be attached.
 The newest BOOT files are set at the lower baud rate of 115200.

 - Version 5.52 This version has new BOOT files for the HSFL FSW.
 These BOOT files are specifically for the XQ chip set.
 Also added the HSFL Run commands document and an updated Telemetry dictionary.

+- Version 6.00 This version is the beginning of release 3 of the Mini-NS FSW.
+This version allows data acquisition runs to be made and to transfer the data product files after the run.
+There is a difference in the XC and XQ versions of this software due to a difference in hardware.
+Without an I2C connection, the XC version cannot report the analog board temperature, nor can it set the HV pots.
+The XQ board can, as it is assumed to have the I2C connection.